 The FDC offers a regular line-up of teaching and learning events, giving our own faculty opportunities to share their experiences and their research, and bringing in outside experts on topics of key interest to our faculty.
-These annual events include orientation for new faculty, a Teaching Festival, the Global Citizenship Collaboratory conference and the Kemper Speaker campus talk and faculty workshop.
-We invite Webster faculty to peruse our upcoming events.
+These annual events include orientation for new faculty, a Teaching Festival and the Global Citizenship Collaboratory conference.
+We invite Webster faculty to peruse our upcoming events (requires login).

 Pedagogy Workshops and Teaching Technology Training

 Webster faculty are continuously learning new skills to enrich their teaching and engage their students.
 The FDC collaborates with the Online Learning Center, the Reeg Academic Resource Center, Academic Advising, and the Library to offer workshops on teaching technology, engaged learning, tools for student success, and approaches to equity, inclusion and accessibility.
 These workshops and training empower faculty to create supportive, more equitable learning environments, adapt to new shifts in course modalities (online, remote, hybrid), and leverage the latest teaching technology to motivate and engage students.